saidM/tvdb.js/README.md

 tv.find('80279')
 ```

-Retrive a show using its name:
+Retrieve a show using its name:

 ```javascript
 tv.find('The Big Bang Theory')